quarkus-for-spring-developers/examples/chapter-6/README.md

 This directory contains the examples used within the chapter 6 `Quarkus and the Cloud`.

-They have been played successfully using a kubernetes cluster `1.21` created with the Tool [Kind](https://kind.sigs.k8s.io/) which runs the cluster using Docker.
+They have been played successfully using a kubernetes cluster `1.21`.
+The cluster has been created using the tool [Kind](https://kind.sigs.k8s.io/) which uses a Docker container as kubernetes `node`.

+To install it on your laptop, feel free to use our bash script available [here](https://github.com/snowdrop/k8s-infra/blob/master/kind/kind-reg-ingress.sh).
+It will install and/or delete a cluster, runs a docker local registry, install the Ingress controller and configure some `NodePorts` needed for the remote debugging example.

 ## Examples List